 - Circulation: warm peripheries, heart rate, blood pressure, bloods and cannula

 - Exposure: temperature, rashes, abdominal and peripheries examination

-3. As you work through the A to E assessment, ensure that you tackle each aspect of it before moving onto the next.
-For example, if a patient is hypoxic, start them on some oxygen before moving onto dealing with their blood pressure.
+As you work through the A to E assessment, ensure that you tackle each aspect of it before moving onto the next.
+For example, if a patient is hypoxic, start them on some oxygen before moving on to dealing with their blood pressure.

-6. Though it may sound simple, it is always a good idea to get a fresh set of observations and bloods when you approach a deteriorating patient.
-It can normally give you a very good idea about the cause of the deterioration and allow you to act from there.
+Though it may sound simple, it is always a good idea to get a fresh set of observations and bloods when you approach a deteriorating patient.
+It will normally give you a very good idea about the cause of the deterioration and allow you to act from there.

-4. Before starting on-calls, know whom you can escalate to and make sure you know their bleep numbers!
-If a patient is fast deteriorating, many hospitals have a medical emergency or peri-arrest calls which you can place, or if no such system exists, if the patient is deteriorating quickly and you need immediate help, don’t be afraid to put out a cardiac arrest call!
+Before starting on-calls, know whom you can escalate to and make sure you know their bleep numbers!
+If a patient is deteriorating fast, many hospitals have a medical emergency or peri-arrest call which you can place, or, if no such system exists and the patient is deteriorating quickly and you need immediate help, don’t be afraid to put out a cardiac arrest call!